 If you're a woman with a suspected LGV infection, swabs will be taken from your vagina and cervix.

-The samples are initially tested for chlamydia.
-If this tests positive they're then also tested for LGV.
+Samples are first tested for chlamydia.
+If this test result is 'positive', samples will be tested for LGV.

 People you’ve had sex with also need to get checked.
 A clinic can contact them for you if you don’t want to.

 Remember, the more people you have sex with (especially unprotected sex), the more chance you have of contracting infections such as LGV.
-You can have them without knowing, so regular check-ups are a good idea, especially if starting a new relationship and/or you want to stop using condoms with your partner.
+You can have these infections without knowing, so regular check-ups are a good idea.
+This is especially the case if you're starting a new relationship and/or you want to stop using condoms with your partner.